2012 Championship League Darts: Group 7

-Played Tuesday October 30, was won by Jamie Caven who qualifies for the winners group.
+Group 7 was played on Tuesday 30 October.
+It was won by Jamie Caven who qualified for the winners group.
 Richie Burnett and Colin Osborne were knocked out.

 Group 8

-Played Wednesday October 31, group 8 was won by Mark Walsh who qualifies for the winners group.
+Group 8 was played on Wednesday 31 October.
+It was won by Mark Walsh who qualified for the winners group.

 Winners group

-Played Thursday November 1, and was won by Phil Taylor.
+The winners group was played on Thursday 1 November.
+It was won by Phil Taylor.